 ‘My Robin’s egg blue looks like a cheap hotel room’ screamed one article.

 Well I don’t need to read any further to inform you that the blue they chose was obviously too clean (for their taste).
-Yet the writer went on to talk about all the different coloured light bulbs out there in addition to all the many ways sunlight affects paint colour.
+Yet the author went on to talk about all the different coloured light bulbs out there, in addition to all the many ways sunlight affects paint colour.

 And by the way, there’s nothing wrong with a bright ‘Robins egg blue’ if it relates to what’s happening in the room.